Ch3rry-Pi3-AI/LLMOps-Medical-Chatbot/README.md

 ## ⚙️ **What Was Done in This Branch**

-1. **Added the `embeddings.py` component**
+1. **Added the `vector_store.py` component**

-   * Implemented `get_embedding_model()` to load a HuggingFace transformer for embedding text chunks.
+   * Implemented functions to load an existing FAISS vector store and to create/save a new one.
-   * Integrated the component with the project’s logging and custom exception system.
+   * Integrated the component with the project’s embedding model loader.
-   * Ensured the implementation follows the project’s formatting conventions:
+   * Ensured robust error handling using `CustomException`.

+2. **Implemented LangChain v1-compliant functionality**

+   * Adopted `langchain-community` for FAISS vector store utilities.
+   * Ensured compatibility with v1 ecosystem imports (`langchain_core.documents`, `langchain_huggingface`, etc.).

+3. **Applied full project-wide formatting and structure**

-     * File-level docstring
+   * File-level documentation
    * NumPy-style function docstrings
    * Type hints
    * Section comment blocks
-     * Clear inline comments
+   * Clear inline comments for readability

-2. **Updated imports to LangChain v1 standards**

-   * Adopted `langchain-huggingface` for the embedding wrapper.
-   * Ensured compatibility with the current LangChain v1 ecosystem.

-3. **Prepared the embedding layer for downstream retrieval**

-   * Output model instance is ready for use in vector store generation.
-   * Forms the second major functional piece of the chatbot pipeline.

 ## ✅ **Summary**

-This branch adds the Medical Chatbot’s embedding layer:
+This branch adds the Medical Chatbot’s vector store layer:

-* HuggingFace embedding model initialisation
-* Fully structured error handling and logging
+* FAISS vector store loading, saving, and creation
-* Modern, v1-compatible LangChain imports
+* Full compatibility with the LangChain v1 ecosystem
-* Seamless integration with the existing components folder
+* Clean integration with the embeddings and PDF loader components
+* Forms the third major functional component of the chatbot pipeline